harness/developer-hub/release-notes/delegate.md

 #### Version 80311

-- In certain scenarios for Amazon ECS blue/green deployments, the green application was not rolling back.
-We have added functionality to handle this scenario.
-We now consistently roll back the green service in Amazon ECS blue/green deployments.
+- In some scenarios for Amazon ECS blue/green deployments, the green application didn’t roll back consistently because the new service continued to run tasks in the `live-target-group`.
+To resolve this issue, Harness no longer fetches the count of running services in rollback tasks before rolling back the green service.
+The green service now rolls back consistently.
 (CDS-76795, ZD-49005)

    This fix is behind the feature flag `CDS_ECS_BG_GREEN_SERVICE_ROLLBACK`.
 Contact [Harness Support](mailto:support@harness.io) to enable the fix.